-Key questions at this time seem to center around needed extensions, can staff/personnel be paid, how to handle contract changes, etc. Below please find frequently asked questions and answers those questions.
+Below please find frequently asked questions and answers those questions.
 We understand if your project needs to be put on hold or extended, or you may need to modify your scope of work and budget to reflect changes due to the virus.
-This can all happen; we have the authority to make these changes; we have the authority per Office of Management and Budget (OMB) to make these changes through June 19, 2020.

 National Park Service guidance implements specific administrative relief authorized by the Office of Management and Budget (OMB) Memorandum M-20-17, “Administrative Relief for Recipients and Applicants of Federal Financial Assistance Directly Impacted by the Novel Coronavirus (COVID-19) due to Loss of Operations”, dated March 19, 2020.
 This guidance supplements the OMB guidance and is only applicable as long as the OMB M-20-17 is in effect.
 OMB provided short-term relief of certain Title 2 Code of Federal Regulation (CFR) requirements without compromising accountability.
-Per OMB, these flexibilities are time limited.
-OMB will reassess their applicability by June 17, 2020.
-The NPS will update this guidance over time as needed to reflect current OMB guidance and to provide answers to frequently asked questions we receive related to this guidance.
+Per OMB, these flexibilities are time limited and have mostly expired now.

-Status of State, Tribal, Local, Plans & Grants Division OfficeCurrently, the State, Tribal, Local, Plans & Grants (STLPG) division of the National Park Service is on mandatory telework, but we are just as available to you as we were before.
+Status of State, Tribal, Local, Plans & Grants Division OfficeCurrently, the State, Tribal, Local, Plans & Grants (STLPG) division of the National Park Service operates using a combination of telework, remote work, and office work.
 Please reach out to your grant manager, e-mail us your main questions, or call us at 202-354-2020, and we will respond quickly as we normally do.
-We ask that you do not send physical mail as we are unable to retrieve it, and instead send us as much information digitally as you can.
-We have tools that can assist with this, like sending large files via our FTP service, etc. Just ask.
+We ask that you send us as much information digitally as you can.
+We have tools that can assist with this, like sending large files via Share Point, etc. Just ask.

 Information for Subawardees and Contractors Working on Projects Supported by the Historic Preservation FundSubawardees and contractors are organizations or individuals that have received funding from a prime recipient.
 Prime recipients have received an award of financial assistance directly from the National Park Service.
 Guidance on this page is for prime recipients; subawardees (also called subgrantees) and contractors will need to work with their prime recipients on any COVID-19 related changes.